Home, Car & Student Financing

 Collateral is an item of value that is accepted by the lender as protection against missed payments.
 For example, if you buy a car and agree to installment payments, the car itself becomes the collateral.
 The lender could repossess the car if you fail to make your payments.
 However, collateral is never looked at to be your primary repayment source for the loan, it’s really a last resort if you have not maintained the terms of your loan.

 Some lenders may also require you to have a co-signer in order to give you a loan.
 A co-signer is someone, like a parent, who is guaranteeing that they will pay the loan if you do not.
+If you have a co-signer on a loan or an apartment lease, it is important to remember the co-signer is as legally connected to the agreement as you are.

 Types of Loans